 But why should simply turning a picture from left to right have such a pronounced effect on the perception of our own faces?
 Why should we think we look ugly?
 And is that the way other people perceive us?

 Our faces are not symmetrical, even though our facial features are symmetrically distributed—an eye on either side of the face, a nose and mouth in the middle, and ears on both sides of the head.

 However, Mother Nature is not a perfectionist.
 As the body evolves from a small embryo into a mature human, environmental and genetic factors make these symmetrical elements imperfect.
 Normally, we don’t notice these asymmetries, because we always see only one version of our face—the one that we see in the mirror.
 When we see our face in the mirror, we see the reversed version, but because our faces are asymmetrical, when we flip the mirror image, we notice just how different our face looks!

-When we see our face in the mirror, we are in fact seeing the opposite version of reality, but because our faces are asymmetrical, we notice how different our faces look in the mirror image.
+When we see our face in the mirror, we are in fact seeing the opposite version of reality.
 People who look at us see this non-reverse version of our face.

 The same goes for selfies.
 When we take a selfie, the technology can either flip the image like in a mirror, or keep it non-reversed.
 It is this non-reversed version that we find so odd.

 However, that doesn’t explain why we feel that we look “ugly” when a filter exposes us to the non-reversed versions of ourselves.